citizensadvice/react-combo-boxes/docs/combo_box.md

 See [ARIA practices][aria-practices-combo-box] for an explanation of these modes.

+#### `closeOnSelect: boolean = true`

+Close the listbox when an item is selected.

+If set to false the list box will remain open and continue to show existing on new options to select.

 #### `expandOnFocus: boolean = true`

 Expand the list box when then component is focused.
 If `false` the use must type before the list box is expanded.